adevinta/vulcan-checks/README.md

 For future reference, this section contains links to the last working commits of checks that were removed.

 * **[vulcan-certinfo](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-certinfo)** - Extracts information about SSL/TLS certificates
+* **[vulcan-exposed-amt](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-amt)** - Checks if an asset has the Intel AMT port exposed and whether is it vulnerable or not
 * **[vulcan-exposed-files](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-files)** - Check asset for sensitive files exposed on HTTP server
+* **[vulcan-exposed-ftp](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-ftp)** - Checks if an asset has open FTP well known ports and if they allow anonymous logins or vulnerable to bounce attack
+* **[vulcan-exposed-hdfs](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-hdfs)** - Checks if an EMR cluster is exposed to the Internet
 * **[vulcan-exposed-http-resources](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-http-resources)** - Checks if a web address exposes sensitive resources
+* **[vulcan-exposed-rdp](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-rdp)** - Checks if a Microsoft Remote Desktop service is exposed to the Internet
+* **[vulcan-exposed-varnish](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-exposed-varnish)** - Checks if an asset is a Web Cache, and also if it is a Varnish
+* **[vulcan-gozuul](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-gozuul)** - Checks if a Zuul Gateway is vulnerable to Remote Code Execution as specified in nflx-2016-003
 * **[vulcan-lucky](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-lucky)** - Checks if an TLS asset is vulnerable to LuckyMinus20 attack
 * **[vulcan-s3-takeover](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-s3-takeover)** - Checks for a vulnerability related to domain names pointing to a S3 static website when the S3 bucket has been deleted
 * **[vulcan-tls](https://github.com/adevinta/vulcan-checks/tree/3fb95a67d121a2993bd5db5eb4f7da0e57e31920/cmd/vulcan-tls)** - Analyzes TLS health of an asset